cammarasana123/denoise/README.md

 Comment: Warnings may occur when loading the networks, due to compatibility issues between Tensorflow and Matlab.
 However, this will not affect the final results.

 # Reference
-Cammarasana, S., & Patane, G. (2022).
+Cammarasana, Simone, & Patanè, Giuseppe.
+(2022).
 Learning-based low-rank denoising.
 Signal, Image and Video Processing, 1-7.

 # Results
 We report a summary of the results; for further details, please refer to the paper.